OpenZeppelin/openzeppelin-contracts/.changeset/clever-pumas-beg.md

 'openzeppelin-solidity': major
 ---

-Add an `initialOwner` parameter to Ownable's constructor, making the ownership's initialization explicit.
+`Ownable`: Add an `initialOwner` parameter to the constructor, making the ownership initialization explicit.